 I like to use toasted unsalted almonds when making these treats because the toasting process adds both flavor and crunch.
 You can substitute raw almonds if you prefer.
 Almonds are rich in calcium, vitamin E, magnesium, and fiber, which makes them a particularly nutritious option.

-How to Make Almond Chocolate Clusters
+How to Make Chocolate Almond Clusters With Sea Salt

 Start by adding the chopped dark chocolate to a pot on the stove set to low heat.
 Cook, stirring constantly until the chocolate has melted, then immediately remove the pot from the heat.